MaximilianSchleper/tsm/userstories.md

     - ⏳ Store task schedule in React state.

 6.  **Cesium Visualization Layer:**
-    - ⏳ Render satellite orbits and animated positions on the globe.
+    - ✅ Render satellite orbits and animated positions on the globe.
+(Achieved for a single test satellite)
     - ⏳ Display targets as markers with labels.
     - ⏳ Implement visualization for active imaging tasks.
-    - ⏳ Integrate Cesium clock/timeline for simulation control.
+    - ✅ Integrate Cesium clock/timeline for simulation control.

 7.  **Display & Interaction (within panels):**
     - ⏳ Create a list view for the generated task schedule in `TaskSchedulePanel`.